-YWBC and its members support the work of KBF including the sponsoring of children helped by the charity.
+YWBC and its members support the work of KBF via Friends of KBF (Registered Charity number 1176527).

 In this way, Agapé helps people to model their lives on Jesus’ words and witness in their universities, families, workplaces, communities and beyond.